shubh24/shubh24.github.com/_posts/2017-12-10-Where have i run?.md

 *If you're losing faith in human nature, go out and watch a marathon -- Katherine Switzer*

-I've run four half-marathons so far, and many more in the pipeline!
+I've run five half-marathons so far, and many more in the pipeline!
 Aiming 2019 for the Full Marathon!

 **Hampi Go-Heritage Run, January '18** -- 21.1 KM in 01:56:15
 ![hampi]({{site.baseurl}}/images/marathons/IMG_20180130_100423231.jpg)